 What can I expect from conferences with the Writing Coach?

-Each 50-minute conference with the Writing Coach is student-directed.
+Each conference with the Writing Coach is student-directed.
 This means students decide what the focus of the session will be.
 With the Writing Coach, the student will set an agenda for the session at the beginning of the conference to make the meeting as productive as possible.
 Students are required to submit a Pre-Session Form prior to their conference.

 Successful sessions typically address global issues first (larger issues in writing related to answering the prompt/assignment, thesis statement, argumentation, organization and logical structure of arguments, incorporating sources, coherence, and unity).
 Similarly, students who come prepared with specific questions about their writing typically leave the meetings with practical strategies that they can then employ when writing on their own.
 Pertinent documents such as assignment prompts, primary and/or secondary sources, samples (if available) can be helpful during the session, though not required.

-In 50-minutes, it is typical to read and revise about 4-5 pages of a text, depending on the issues that may be apparent in the text.
+During the conference, it is typical to read and revise about 4-5 pages of a text, depending on the issues that may be apparent in the text.
 Each session–just as each writer–is different and develops in its own pace.
 Conferences are not proofreading or copyediting sessions, though grammar and style are valid and welcome topics of discussion.
 The Writing Coach provides non-evaluative feedback (as in no comments about what grade the assignment could get); rather, the Writing Coach provides feedback on the degree of which the assignment fulfills assignment requirements, meets genre expectations and academic conventions, and employs rhetorical features of the text to meet its purpose.